Pasu4/animdustry/README.md

 # Documentation

+## Folder structure

 ## Functions

+Functions can be used inside math formulas.

-- **float** *px(val)*: Turns pixel units into world units.
+- **float** *px(val)*: Converts pixel units into world units.
 - **Vec2** *getScl(base)*: Used for displaying the unit portrait when rolling / clicking on a unit in the menu.
 Returns a scaling vector dependent on the size of the screen and the time until the unit appears.
+Only usable in the context of unit portrait drawing.
 - **Vec2** *hoverOffset(scl, offset = 0)*: Used for displaying the unit portrait when rolling / clicking on a unit in the menu.
 Returns a displacement vector that is used to slightly move the unit up and down periodically.
+Only usable in the context of unit portrait drawing.
 - **Vec2** *vec2(x, y)*: Constructs a 2D vector from x and y components.

 ## Variables

+Variables beginning with "state_" are only available inside levels.

 - **float** *state_secs*: Smoothed position of the music track in seconds.
 - **float** *state_lastSecs*: Last "discrete" music track position, internally used.